alymohamed20/alymohamed20/README.md

 # Hi there, I'm Ali Mohamed👋

+##  I am a bachelor's degree holder in Faculty of Computer Science 💻

 ## Software Engineer | Problem Solver | Deep Learning Developer

 ### I'm constantly trying to learn new skills and enhance my knowledge 📚🧠💡